 Click on any red text to read our full retrospectives/reviews for that episode.
 All episodes dates and ratings are for UK premiere broadcast, unless otherwise stated.

-You know what it's like, you wait ages for a Tenth Doctor and then two of them show up at once!
+You know what it's like, you wait ages for a Tenth Doctor to come along and then two of them show up at once!
 Typical Time Lord!!
 This episode, of course, is Journey's End, the new-Who series 4 finale.
 Broadcast in 2008 at 6:40pm, a whopping 10.57 million people tuned in.
 Take that Summer ratings!

 July 7th is the date of Jon Pertwee birthday, born in 1919 and pictured above in a rare advert for Lynx deodorant!
 Mmmm, sandalwood smells so fresh.